JournalismAI/tracking-influencers/README.md

 ### 🏷️ brands-import

-Script to import Instagram profiles of 25,282 brands to database
+Script to import Instagram brands' profiles to the database

 > [repo brands-import](brands-import)